Small Business in Transportation Coalition

 On August 8, 2018, the Small Business in Transportation Coalition (SBTC) wrote to the Federal Motor Carrier Safety Administration (FMCSA) protesting a previously promulgated rule that raises the Unified Carrier Registration ("UCR") fees on independent truckers and carriers from 2018 to 2019, asserting the fee raise was unlawful.
 Thereafter, SBTC lobbyists met with FMCSA officials in person on August 10, 2018 expressing the SBTC membership's concerns that FMCSA was unlawfully raising the fees.
 On August 21, 2018, FMCSA announced it decided to reduce the fees instead.
 SBTC released this announcement later that day showing the details of how SBTC successfully affected a move toward lower UCR fees for the industry for 2019.
 On August 23, 2018, during a public meeting of the Unified Carrier Registration Board of Directors, the Board determined that the fees currently under consideration by FMCSA are still higher than the Board needs to operate by over $1,000,000.
 Disturbingly, the Board concluded it should not tell FMCSA this during FMCSA's pubic notice and comment rulemaking so that FMCSA does not further reduce the fees to the benefit of the industry.
 This ensures, once again, the Board's depository will have a surplus contrary to the Unified Carrier Registration Act of 2005 (UCR Act - 49 United States Code (USC) section 14504a), which states: (7) DETERMINATION OF FEES.—(A) RECOMMENDATION BY BOARD.—Theboard shall recommend to the Secretary theinitial annual fees to be assessed carriers,leasing companies, brokers, and freight forwardersunder the unified carrier registrationagreement.
 In making its recommendationto the Secretary for the level of fees tobe assessed in any agreement year, and insetting the fee level, the board and the Secretaryshall consider—(i) the administrative costs associatedwith the unified carrier registration planand the agreement;(ii) whether the revenues generated inthe previous year and any surplus or short-age from that or prior years enable theparticipating States to achieve the revenuelevels set by the board; and(iii) the provisions governing fees undersubsection (f)(1) (emhases added).
 Accordingly, we the members of the motor carrier industry hereby petition the UCR Board, Secretary of Transportation, and FMCSA to stop unnecessarily taxing the industry by imposing inflated UCR fees and mandate only those fees which are actually necessary to fund motor carrier safety initiatives and enforcement programs.

+NOVEMBER 11, 2019 UPDATE NEW PETITION DIRECTLY TO THE WHITE HOUSE SIGN HERE.
+OCTOBER 23, 2019 UPDATE The USDOT Published new data yesterday that show large truck fatalities went up by at least 0.9% in 2018 and at least 4.9% in 2017 nullifying FMCSA's claims ELDs would save 26 lives per year.
+SBTC has petitioned Congress today to suspend the ELD rule and direct FMCSA to research unintended consequences such as speeding and develop a bona fide ELD certification program to vet out devices that do not have proper anti-hacking encryption that could jeopardize NATIONAL SECURITY.
 Subject: FMCSA's Failure to adhere to 49 CFR Appendix A to Subpart B of Part 395, Functional Specifications for All Electronic Logging Devices (ELDs) Dear FMCSA: As you know, FMCSA committed during rulemaking to making certain ELD-related information readily available to the industry and public online without the need for filing Freedom of Information Act or other data requests.
 See: 49 CFR Appendix A to Subpart B of Part 395, Functional Specifications for All Electronic Logging Devices (ELDs) 5.3.
 Publicly Available InformationExcept for the information listed under paragraphs 5.1.1(b)(2), (4), and (5) and 5.2.1(b)(9) of this appendix, FMCSA will make the information in sections 5.1 .1 and 5.2.1 for each certified ELD publicly available on a Web site to allow motor carriers to determine which products have been properly registered and certified as ELDs compliant with this appendix (emphasis added).
 We note 5.1.1. states: 5.1.1.
 Registering Online(a) An ELD provider developing an ELD technology must register online at a secure FMCSA Web site where the ELD provider can securely certify that its ELD is compliant with this appendix.(b) Provider's registration must include the following information:(1) Company name of the technology provider/manufacturer.(2) Name of an individual authorized by the provider to verify that the ELD is compliant with this appendix and to certify it under section 5.2 of this appendix.(3) Address of the registrant.(4) Email address of the registrant.(5) Telephone number of the registrant.
 And 5.2.1 states: 5.2.1.
 Online Certification(a) An ELD provider registered online as described in section 5.1 .1 of this appendix must disclose the information in paragraph (b) of this section about each ELD model and version and certify that the particular ELD is compliant with the requirements of this appendix.(b) The online process will only allow a provider to complete certification if the provider successfully discloses all of the following required information:(1) Name of the product.(2) Model number of the product.(3) Software version of the product.(4) An ELD identifier, uniquely identifying the certified model and version of the ELD, assigned by the ELD provider in accordance with section 7.1 5 of this appendix.(5) Picture and/or screen shot of the product.(6) User's manual describing how to operate the ELD.(7) Description of the supported and certified data transfer mechanisms and step-by-step instructions for a driver to produce and transfer the ELD records to an authorized safety official.(8) Summary description of ELD malfunctions.(9) Procedure to validate an ELD authentication value as described in section 7.1 4 of this appendix.(10) Certifying statement describing how the product was tested to comply with FMCSA regulations.
 We note FMCSA has published in furtherance thereof a page at https://csa.fmcsa.dot.gov/ELD/List which covers the following items: (1) Name of the product.(2) Model number of the product.(3) Software version of the product.(4) An ELD identifier, uniquely identifying the certified model and version of the ELD, assigned by the ELD provider in accordance with section 7.1 5 of this appendix.(5) Picture and/or screen shot of the product. and (1) Company name of the technology provider/manufacturer.(4) Email address of the registrant.(5) Telephone number of the registrant.
 The following seven data columns are required to be published on the website but appear to have been omitted by FMCSA: Name of an individual authorized by the provider to verify that the ELD is compliant with this appendix and to certify it under section 5.2 of this appendix.
 Address of the registrant.
 User's manual describing how to operate the ELD.
 Description of the supported and certified data transfer mechanisms and step-by-step instructions for a driver to produce and transfer the ELD records to an authorized safety official.
 Summary description of ELD malfunctions.
 Procedure to validate an ELD authentication value as described in section 7.1 4 of this appendix.
 Certifying statement describing how the product was tested to comply with FMCSA regulations.
 Last week, we advised FMCSA that certain ELD manufacturers were misleading the industry to believe that their ELD products were "FMCSA-Certified" when the Small Business in Transportation Coalition ("SBTC") & FMCSA both know this not to be true because of FMCSA's "self certification" policy.
 Since FMCSA has not adhered to its promise to publish the missing information above for over eight months since the ELD rule took effect last December, FMCSA has not enabled the industry to properly vet ELD products made available by ELD manufacturers, including being aware of very important information like a "summary description of malfunctions."
 Without this due notice, FMCSA has therefore not properly implemented the ELD rule.
 For this reason, I hereby support the SBTC's request that the ELD rule be immediately suspended.
-Follow us on Twitter: @theSBTC and the SBTC President @JamesPLamb
+Follow us on Twitter: @theSBTC and the SBTC Executive Director @RealJamesLamb

 Repeal ELD Mandate through Regulatory Review